Chapter 9: "Novus Ordo Seclorum"

 "How will we acquire the resources to mine it exactly?”

 "I know for a fact many of the members from the excavation team would jump at the chance to undermine Maxis… Ha Ha Ha, no pun was intended there… Any-who, they will have the tools we need.”

 "This plan is ingenious Edward!
 So much potential for what can be done here.
 Think of it!
 We are the first men on the Moon, and soon the first to enter into another dimension!”

 "I'm glad we can see eye-to-eye, Doctor Schuster.
 Now, we must return and find others to join us.
 We should avoid bringing up what exactly this device can do until we are sure everyone on the team is on board with our plan and we are able to trust them.
 Doctor Maxis can never find out what we will do here.”

 "Absolutely.
 Now, Edward, how were you able to return to the MTD receiving pad all the way from the jungle?”

-“Well, Doctor Schuster, if my theory und Doctor Groph’s stories are correct, then there are three pyramids such as the one before you in existence, and another one is in the jungle.
-I have not discovered the third location, yet, however.
-There were many strange, cosmic happenings in their temples, and I am eager to discover just what their significance is.
+"Well, Doctor Schuster, if my theory und Doctor Groph’s stories are correct, then there are three pyramids such as the one before you in existence, and another one is in the jungle.
+I have not discovered the third location, yet, but the MTD at its current calibration formed a connection with these pyramids, und in my time I was able to program them to send me between the them and the MTD.
+Mein gott, Doctor Schuster, there were many strange, cosmic happenings in their temples, and I am eager to discover just what their significance is.
 Destiny appears to have connected our MTD with these pyramid devices, und with this discovery in mind, I believe I can begin full construction of the ‘wireless’ matter transference devices we discussed to aid our travel to this base.”

 "Very impressive, Doctor Richtofen.
 You have no idea how it feels to see you again after so long.”